In This Lesson

 Here are some best practice suggestions for each member of your team:

-Use Case: Graphic designers use CoSchedule to manage their daily workloads, submit their work and monitor projects for changes and approvals, but things like analytics and the Ideas Board aren’t relevant for them.
+Use Case: Graphic designers use the Marketing Suite to manage their daily workloads, submit their work and monitor projects for changes and approvals, but things like analytics and the Ideas Board aren’t relevant for them.

 Best Practice: Give graphic designers access to The Team Dashboard so they can easily see what they need to work on and The Asset Organizer for a place to store all their projects.

 Use Case: Content Marketers need to manage their daily workloads, monitor project progress and potentially see how their blog posts are performing on social media, but they probably shouldn’t be responding to incoming social media messages, etc.

 Best Practice: Give your Content Marketers access to the Team Dashboard so they can easily see what they need to work on; Analytics to see how their blogs are performing on social media; The Ideas Board to put content marketing and blog ideas in the backlog; and The Asset Organizer to pull graphics for their projects.

 Use Case: When it comes to social media, it’s important to restrict who has access to these features.
 You don’t want someone to respond on behalf of your organization without proper permission.
 Some of your team is trained to respond using the brand voice and PR guidelines, and others are not.

 Best Practice: Social media is a powerful tool for marketing, but not everyone needs to access it.
 We recommend giving Social Media Coordinators access to The Asset Organizer so they can easily find documents; The Team Dashboard to Plan their daily work, and ReQueue to get better ROI on their social media efforts.

 Use Case: Copywriters need to manage their daily workloads and quickly see what tasks they need to accomplish.